PedroCristo/README-TEST/README.md

 * I had to rebuild the logo using the program  Patorjk (ASCII Art Generator) to avoid these issues.

 ## Creating the Django app
-* Go the the Code Institute Gitpod Full Template [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template)
+* Go the the Code Institute Gitpod Full Template [Template](https://github.com/Code-Institute-Org/gitpod-full-template)
 * Clik on Use This Template
 * Once the template is available in your repository click on Gitpod
 * When the image for the template and the Gitpod are ready open a new terminal to start a new Django App